Top IELTS coaching in India

 GENERAL - IELTS General Training is also divided into four sections

-Section 1 will be based on two or three short factual texts.
+Section 1 generally has two or three short paragraphs on factual texts.

-Section 2 will be based on two short factual texts.
+Section 2 mostly has on two short paragraphs based on factual texts.

 How are Bands Allotted?